b0ink/csgo-chaos-mod-twitch/README.md

 </p>

 ### Voting
 If the ConVar `sm_chaos_twitch_enabled` is set to 0 (disabled), the voting panel will prompt you to enable it VIA Rcon.
-Once enabled, a row of effects should be disabled.
+Once enabled, a row of effects should be displayed.
 The first set of effects will be run on round start

 <p align="center">
 	<img src="https://csgochaosmod.com/gallery/twitch-overlay/Voting_1.PNG" 	width="250" title="Setup">